percona/pmm/docs/how-to/troubleshoot.md

 If you get an email or page from your system that the IP is not reachable from outside my organization, do the following:

 To configure your PMM Server’s Public Address, select <i class="uil uil-cog"></i> *Configuration* → <i class="uil uil-setting"></i> *Settings* → *Advanced Settings*, and supply an address to use in your alert notifications.

-#### Notification channels not working

-**I tried to set up a Slack/Email channel but nothing happened.**

-Before you can use a notification channel you must provide your connection details.

-1. Go to *PMM* → *PMM Settings* → *Communication*.
-2. Define your SMTP server or Slack incoming webhook URL.

-For PagerDuty you can configure it in the notification channel tab of Integrated Alerting by supplying your server/routing key.

 #### Alert Rule Templates are disabled